bridgetownrb/bridgetown/bridgetown-website/src/_docs/routes.md

   By default, all available collections are read in when the Roda server boots up.
 This might not be a big deal in production since it's a one-time procedure, but bear in mind that on large sites, having all that data loaded in memory could prove costly.
 In addition, in development, any time you make a change to a file and the site rebuilds, resources are re-read into memory.

-  You can configure collections, including the built-in pages and posts collections, to be skipped when your site's running in SSR mode.
+  You can configure collections, including even the built-in pages and posts collections, to be skipped when your site's running in SSR mode.
 Just set `skip_for_ssr` to `true` for collection metadata in your config file.
 For example, to skip reading posts in `config/initializers.rb`:

   ```ruby
   Bridgetown.configure do